πŸ›‚ China Port Visa on Arrival Guide

 • Vatican City

-*South Korean citizens may be eligible for visa-free stays under separate temporary policies.
+*Canadian, South Korean, and UK citizens may be eligible for visa-free stays under separate temporary policies.

 Additional Specific Rules: